rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

   type ZIO[R, E, A] = R => Either[E, A]
 ```

 But ZIO is much more than that, it is a full fledged library that provides a lot of utilities to handle effects, blocking, concurrency, retry, and so on.

-Very important, ZIO is a combinaison of monad, and as such it provides a lot of combinators to handle effects, errors and dependencies.
+Very important, ZIO is a combination of monads, and as such it provides a lot of combinators to handle effects, errors and dependencies.

+A ZIO aka program, workflow, or effect:

+1. can be combined with other effects at will
+2. when resources and dependencies are provided to the effect, and the effect can be run
+3. and the result can be consumed by downstream effects
+4. error are be handled
+5. resources can be released

 In a glance ZIO[–R,+E,+A] smart variance annotations allow a very convenient constructions like our Server side application: